briancappello/flask-unchained/README.md

 └── unchained_config.py # the Flask Unchained config
 ```

-To learn how to build such an app, check out the [official tutorial](https://flask-unchained.readthedocs.io/en/latest/tutorial/index.html).
-(The tutorial is still a work-in-progress, but is none-the-less currently the best source of "high level" documentation on Flask Unchained.)
+To learn how to build such an app, check out the [official tutorial](https://flask-unchained.readthedocs.io/en/latest/tutorial/index.html). (**NOTE:** The tutorial is still a work-in-progress, but is none-the-less currently the best source of "high level" documentation on Flask Unchained.)
 Most of the APIs are documented as well, but in the end like always, the best source of truth is usually the source code itself.
-You can also check out [Flask Unchained React SPA](https://github.com/briancappello/flask-unchained-react-spa) for a working example of a non-trivial RESTful API built with Flask Unchained and SQLAlchemy.
+You can also check out [Flask Unchained React SPA](https://github.com/briancappello/flask-unchained-react-spa) for a working example of a (somewhat) bigger REST API built with Flask Unchained and SQLAlchemy.

 ## Contributing